-Unlike most festivals around the world, Cannes is an event reserved predominantly for film industry professionals and the press.
-Accreditation, entry to screenings, and admission to official venues is strictly controlled, with public access to the vast majority of the festival virtually non-existent.
+Cannes is unique amongst A-list film festivals in that it's an event largely reserved for film industry professionals and the press.
+Accreditation, screenings, and entry to official venues is tightly controlled, with the vast majority of the festival off-limits to the general public.

 There are six different types of accreditation available for Cannes and each has different rules, fees, and eligibility criteria.